 In New York City, smooth skin can be a very important thing!
 That’s not to say we’re shallow or vain, but we definitely live in a society that values a youthful appearance.
 Some people can achieve that appearance through the use of make-up or other cosmetic products.
 Others tend to take on the wrinkles and lines a little more aggressively.
 The most famous way to do this is through the use of Botox–but Botox isn’t the only game in town!

 With the number one skin concern in America being facial wrinkles, Dysport represents one of the increasing arrays of options to combat these problematic lines.
 It contains the same active ingredient as Botox (Botulinum Type A) and has been used successfully in Europe and 36 other countries for nearly 20 years.

-Like Botox, Dysport blocks the transmission of nerve signals to muscles in the injection area, thereby preventing muscle contraction.
+Like Botox, Dysport1 blocks the transmission of nerve signals to muscles in the injection area, thereby preventing muscle contraction.
 Sensory signals, however, are spared, meaning there is no change in the sensation of the area.
 Stopping the motor movement diminishes the lines that are repeatedly formed by creating the expression.
 The result can be a smoother, more wrinkle-free skin surface.

-In this way, Dysport works very much like Botox.
+In this way, Dysport works very much like Botox2.
 Choosing to go with Dysport or Botox is a decision that you can discuss with Dr. Rokhsar.

 Although the active ingredient in Dysport and Botox is the same, some patients have a preference for one or the other.
 Some studies have demonstrated that Dysport is quicker-acting and longer-lasting than Botox, but that it has the potential for becoming ineffective after repeated use.
 Dysport generally begins to work within 24 hours to 3 days, whereas Botox can take about 3-5 days.
 Dysport may also last a few months longer than Botox.
 However, Dysport cannot be used in some of the areas Botox is approved for, such as the underarms and palms.